Menstruation in Emergencies

-Over 26 million girls and women are displaced around the world, many of whom struggle to manage their monthly menstruation safely, comfortably and with dignity.
+At the end of 2022, the number of displaced people globally increased to over 108 million people.
+About half of all displaced populations (est. 54 million) are girls and women, many of whom struggle to manage their monthly menstruation safely, comfortably and with dignity.
 In many emergency contexts, menstruating girls and women face inadequate access to safe and private WASH facilities, culturally appropriate menstrual materials and supplies and menstrual health and hygiene information.
 The GATE program supports a range of menstrual hygiene management (MHM) in emergencies projects globally in partnership with humanitarian partners, international agencies and researchers.

 This includes the following three main research and practice initiatives:

 The MHM in Emergencies toolkit project, led by the International Rescue Committee (IRC) and Columbia University, was supported by Elhra's Research for Health in Humanitarian Crises.
 This research project contributed to the evidence available on MHM in emergencies and developed an MHM in emergencies toolkit in partnership with the global humanitarian response community.
 The toolkit provides practical guidance and tools for planning, implementing and monitoring MHM programming.
 English, Arabic and French versions are available below.

 - MHM in Emergencies: The Full Guide (PDF)

 - MHM in Emergencies: The Mini Guide (PDF)

 - Just the Facts: Understanding Menstruation Infographic (PDF)

 - Challenges and Responses for MHM in Emergencies Infographic (PDF)